20 Skills Recruiters Screen For in Public Relations Specialist Resumes

 What are the most important skills for a Public Relations Specialist resume?

 The top skills for Public Relations Specialist resumes include Adobe Creative Cloud software, Adobe Photoshop, Canva, Microsoft Excel, Microsoft Office software.
-These are the tools and technologies most frequently required in Public Relations Specialist job postings, according to O*NET occupational data (SOC 27-3031).
+These are the tools and technologies most frequently required in Public Relations Specialist job postings based on verified occupational data.

 How many skills should I list on my Public Relations Specialist resume?